Kamahl Santamaria

 Kamahl Santamaria is a New Zealand television journalist who achieved international prominence as an anchor for Al Jazeera between 2005 and 2022.
 In April 2022, he joined the hosting team of Breakfast, on New Zealand's TVNZ 1, but resigned abruptly after a brief period on air.
 Allegations of inappropriate behaviour towards female employees subsequently emerged.

 Early life

 Santamaria was born and raised in Auckland, New Zealand.
-His parents were born in Aden, Yemen; his father's family originates from the Goa region of India, where many have Portuguese surnames.
+His parents were born in Aden, Yemen; his father's family originates from Goa, India.
 He is one of two children.

 He received his secondary education at Macleans College, where he was in Kupe House.
 In 1997, he was appointed House Captain.
+The same year he served as a Youth MP for Maurice Williamson.

 Career

 TV3 (New Zealand)

 Santamaria began his journalistic career straight out of high school in 1998, as a news and sports reporter for TV3 in New Zealand.
 He also moved up to producing nightly sports bulletins, under the influence of veteran New Zealand journalists Tony Ciprian and Angus Gilles.

 At the end of his time at TV3 in late 2001, Santamaria was selected to cover the Atlantic Rowing Race.
 He was on his way to Barbados – where the event was due to finish – when he was grounded at New York's JFK Airport following the American Airlines Flight 587 crash in Queens, New York.
 In the event, this made him the only reporter from New Zealand or Australia to be able to cover the disaster on the ground.

 Santamaria has remained visible in New Zealand media in recent years, with regular radio slots on RadioLive, NewstalkZB, and RNZ, and articles for The Spinoff.
 In 2019 and 2020, he was a judge for New Zealand's Voyager Media Awards.